strategineer/personal-website/content/tabletop/lobg/gming.md

 ## Halo Nilotic
 › Almery 263

 Devil on a mission from hell.
 Brother to the petrified Pylos Nilotic.
 Sent to free Dendrosathol from his box.
 Failed.
-Tricked by the Medusa into assassinating Dendro Blackpoll in return for his brother’s release.
+Tricked by the Medusa into assassinating Dendro Blackpoll in return for his brother's release.
 Deeply indecisive.

 Wants
 : To free his brother.
 To free Dendrosathol.